aximgeo/tech-blog/README.md

-# GIS, Inc Tech Blog
+# GISinc Tech Blog
-Staging area for GIS, Inc Blog Posts, for technical and content review.
+Staging area for GISinc Blog Posts, for technical and content review.

 ## Guidelines
 Just a few things to keep in mind while writing; a good technical blog post: